The Do's and Don'ts of Social Media Policy

 Also be aware that 23 states have already implemented social media privacy laws for employees, so you’ll want to ensure you’re not overstepping any legal requirements when drafting your social media policy.

-Here are a few Do’s and Don’ts to keep in mind when creating one:
+Here are a few Do’s and Don’ts to keep in mind when creating a company social media policy:

 DO… Maintain control over company social media accounts.
 As the employer, you own them and have a right to access them.
 You should always have the current credentials to access company social media, even if you assign an employee or outside party to oversee the accounts.